 A streaming query is a continuous, standing query that executes over streaming data.
 SQLstream s-Server processes data streams using familiar SQL relational operators, such as the SELECT keyword, augmented to handle time sensitive data.
 Streaming queries can be event-driven and can aggregate over rolling or periodic time windows.

 Streams operate in a continual present.
-The arrival of a row establishes the current time of the stream, informally called the “stream clock.”
+The arrival of a row establishes the current time of the stream, informally called the “stream clock”.

 Since streaming queries are typically time-sensitive, these rowtimes often determine when processing can proceed based on thresholds or aggregation criteria.
 Queries that process multiple streams of input can encounter greatly varying data arrival rates on those input streams.

-SQLstream enables producers to publish rowtime bounds that increase efficiency in processing multiple streams that may produce data at greatly varying rates.
+SQLstream enables producers to publish rowtime bounds that increase efficiency in processing multiple streams that may produce data at varying rates.
 Publishing a rowtime bound promises that no subsequent row from this producer will have a rowtime earlier than the bound.
-That certainty frees queries and other processes to proceed with actions that might otherwise have waited to include such a row, that is, a row with a rowtime earlier than the now-known bound.
+This certainty frees queries and other processes to proceed with actions that might otherwise have waited to include such a row, that is, a row with a rowtime earlier than the now-known bound.

 Because s-Server works with streaming data, you will generally process data across windows of time.
 Time windows vary depending on the application, from milliseconds to many hours, or even days.
 An application or user can use SQL to create a relational view over various message streams, transforming the data by applying relational operations such as aggregation, correlation, and filtering.